ez0o43/ez0o43/README.md

 ## Hi there 👋👋

-🌱 I'm currently learning web development and security.
+🌱 I'm currently learning web development and security.<br>
 🔭 I belong to the AI department of Gachon University.
 <!--
 **ez0o43/ez0o43** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.